ascentcreative/filter/README.md

 ### `<x-filter-view>`
 Defines the area of the DOM which will respond to user input and display results from the FilterManager.
 **Attributes**
- - `filterManager` - The classname of the filter to connect to
+ - `filterManager` - Required - The classname of the filter to connect to
  - `class` - Passes HTML/CSS class names to the DIV
  - `style` - Passes CSS Styles to the DIV